 The moment I arrived back in Melbourne however, I felt stressed again, and shortly after that, tired.
 I don’t know if it was staying in the city, but a lot of people were rushing and agitated both on the road and walking around.
 Everyone seemed to be on a personal mission to get from point A to point B as fast as they could because they had important things to do and important people to see.
 Even I began to get caught up in this way of thinking within a day or two, and it was hard to unwind and relax.

 People in Melbourne also seemed to be off in their own world of headphones and smartphones, with very little interaction with anyone on the street.
 The few strangers that I did smile at or say hello to looked at me like I was weird, and I was like “oh, yeah…we don’t acknowledge other people here!”

 Reverse cultural shock is a real thing.
 Sometimes it does take a while to adjust back, even longer than it takes to adjust to a new culture in a new place.
 People from Melbourne often expect Asia or South America or Africa to feel different when they first travel there.
-It is a much weirder experience for things to feel unusual in a place that you have previously always called ‘home’.
+It is a much weirder experience for things to feel unusual in the place where you grew up.

 My sister’s wedding was beautiful and heartwarming, and I couldn’t be happier for her and her new husband.
 It was amazing to see a lot of my friends and family again, and I do hope to stay in touch with all of the important people in my life from Melbourne.

 I just don’t know if I still call Australia home.

 Dr Damon Ashworth